-Elizabeth holds a Bachelor’s degree in Occupational Safety & Health from Columbia Southern University; and the ASP and SMS designations from the Board of Certified Safety Professionals.
+Elizabeth holds the designations of CSP, ASP and SMS and a Bachelor’s degree in Occupational Safety & Health from Columbia Southern University.

 She is an active member of ASSP and has served on the Region VI PDC Planning since 2010 in many roles including PDC Chair.
 She has been active in Chapter Leadership, including two terms as President of the Greater Tidewater Chapter and is currently serving as her Chapter’s representative on the Advisory Group.
 She previously served on the Society’s Bylaws Committee, Membership Development Committee and various other Society, Region and Chapter Leadership roles.